somewhat-devs/labtechproject/AJAX and servlet resrc/README.md

 - create a __new JSP file__, copy the contents of _temp_displayByFields.jsp_ to the new jsp

 - create a __new servlet file__,
-    left click on project -> new -> servlet -> set class name as SearchService -> click finish
+    - left click on project -> new -> servlet -> set class name as *SearchService* -> click finish
+    - then copy the contents of *SearchService.jsp* to the new servlet file

 - copy complete js folder in _WebContent_ folder of the eclipse project